-- 1 Valuation of inventories of a petroleum refining business - A) Amount recorded in the consolidated financial statements for the current financial year In order to determine the necessity of recognizing a valuation loss on inventories of 80,661 million yen recorded in the consolidated financial statements, a comparison was made between the carrying value based on the weighted average costing method and the net sales value or replacement cost at the end of the financial year.
-As a result, a valuation loss of 403 million yen was determined necessary for the inventories whose carrying value exceeded the net sales value or replacement cost at the year-end, and the difference of 19,622 million yen from the amount of the reversal at the beginning of the financial year was included in cost of sales in the consolidated statement of income. - B) Other information that would help users of the consolidated financial statements understand the content of accounting estimates Net sales value or replacement cost at the year-end is rationally calculated based on the actual sales price or purchase cost in the account closing month in principle.
-The valuation of inventories is subject to a high degree of uncertainty due to significant market fluctuations in the crude oil and petroleum product markets, which are the basis for the calculations, and could have a material impact on the valuation of inventories in the following financial year. - 2 Necessity to recognize impairment loss on petroleum refining facilities - A) Amount recorded in the consolidated financial statements for the current financial year During the current financial year, the Company determined that its assets of refinery might be impaired in light that the officially assessed land prices in the refinery's vicinity had fallen below the carrying value of the land belonging to the refinery, and examined the necessity to record an impairment loss.
-As the undiscounted future cash flow was judged to exceed the refinery's value of 97,511 million yen, it determined that an impairment loss need not to be recognized. - B) Other information that would help users of the consolidated financial statements understand the content of accounting estimates If there is an indication of impairment, necessity of an impairment loss will be determined by comparing total undiscounted future cash flows from the asset with its carrying value.
+- 1 Valuation of inventories of a petroleum refining business - A) Amount recorded in the consolidated financial statements for the current consolidated financial year

+In order to determine the necessity of recognizing a valuation loss on inventories of 119,288 million yen recorded in the consolidated financial statements, a comparison was made between the carrying value based on the weighted average costing method and the net sales value or replacement cost at the end of the consolidated financial year.
+As a result, a valuation loss of 8,853 million yen was determined necessary for the inventories whose carrying value exceeded the net sales value or replacement cost at the year-end, and the difference of 8,690 million yen from the amount of the reversal at the beginning of the consolidated financial year was included in cost of sales in the consolidated statement of income.

+B) Other information that would help users of the consolidated financial statements understand the content of accounting estimates

+Net sales value or replacement cost at the year-end is rationally calculated based on the actual sales price or purchase cost in the account closing month in principle.
+The valuation of inventories is subject to a high degree of uncertainty and could have a material impact on the consolidated financial statements in the following consolidated financial year in case of large fluctuations in the crude oil and petroleum product markets, which are the basis for its calculations, and a large amount of inventories held by the Company to meet its stockpiling obligations, which will have a significant impact on the cost of sales in case of loss on inventory valuation (including the amount of the reversal at the beginning of the consolidated financial year).

+- 2 Necessity to recognize impairment loss on petroleum refining facilities - A) Amount recorded in the consolidated financial statements for the current consolidated financial year

+During the current consolidated, the Company determined that its assets of refinery might be impaired in light that the officially assessed land prices in the refinery's vicinity had fallen below the carrying value of the land belonging to the refinery, and examined the necessity to record an impairment loss.
+As the undiscounted future cash flow was judged to exceed the refinery's value of 95,817 million yen, it determined that an impairment loss need not to be recognized.

+B) Other information that would help users of the consolidated financial statements understand the content of accounting estimates

+If there is an indication of impairment, necessity of an impairment loss will be determined by comparing total undiscounted future cash flows from the asset with its carrying value.
 If the former amount is found to be less than the latter and recognition of an impairment loss is judged necessary, the carrying value will be reduced to their recoverable amount and the reduced amount will be recognized as an impairment loss.
-Estimates of undiscounted future cash flows from the Company's facilities are based on budgets for the following financial year which incorporates key assumptions such as the utilization rates of the relevant facilities, sales prices of petroleum products and purchase prices of crude oil.
+Estimates of undiscounted future cash flows from the Company's facilities are based on budgets for the following consolidated financial year which incorporates key assumptions such as the utilization rates of the relevant facilities, sales prices of petroleum products and purchase prices of crude oil.
 These assumptions are subject to uncertainty and may have a material impact on the estimates of future cash flows.

-(6) Change in Presentation

-(Application of "Accounting Standard for Disclosure of Accounting Estimates")

-The Company has applied the Accounting Standard for Disclosure of Accounting Estimates (ASBJ statement No.31, March 31, 2020) to the Consolidated Financial Statements for the financial year ended March 31, 2020, and described its significant accounting estimates in the Notes to Consolidated Financial Statements.

-- (7) Other significant matters for preparing consolidated financial statements - 1 Hedge accounting
+- (8) Other significant matters for preparing consolidated financial statements - 1 Accounting of hedged assets/liabilities